-Complaints can be concluded by referral to a provincial judge for a hearing; admission of a disciplinary default by an officer; or resolution through an informal mediation process.
-Of the 216 files opened in 2013, 99 were resolved at intake or following preliminary enquiries, two complaints were resolved through mediation, two referred to a hearing, while others were abandoned by the complainant or closed as there was insufficient evidence to justify referral to a hearing.
+Complaints can be concluded by referral to a Provincial Court Judge for a hearing; admission of a disciplinary default by an officer; or resolution through an informal mediation process.
+Of the 211 files opened in 2015, 72 were resolved at intake or following preliminary enquiries, one (1) complaint was resolved through mediation, one (1) was referred to a hearing, while others were abandoned by the complainant or closed as there was insufficient evidence to justify referral to a hearing.